-SMILING CHILDREN IN THE KAI ARCHIPELAGO, INDONESIA
+SMILING CHILDREN IN THE KAI ISLANDS, INDONESIA

 The Asia-Pacific, as defined by Globalshift, has 47 countries and 9 territories administered by other countries.